Storage and SCSI

 This is a utility from Kurt Garloff <garloff@suse.de>

-past errors on the input file.
-It is applicable to any device that
+will continue past errors on the input file.
+It is applicable to any

-can be read by dd (e.g. IDE and SCSI disks, cd/dvds and tapes).
-For
+device that can be read by dd (e.g. IDE and SCSI disks, cd/dvds and

-disk names.
-It uses [INQUIRY VPD] Page83/Page80 data to track the
+underlying disk names.
+It uses [INQUIRY VPD] Page83/Page80 data to

-true locations of disks even if their hd/sd name changes and simply
+track the true locations of disks even if their hd/sd name changes

-updates the symlink to point to the right place."
-Sysfs support for the
+and simply updates the symlink to point to the right place."
+Sysfs

 .
 Probably better to use scsi_id/udev in the lk 2.6 series kernels